The Student Life: Sections

-TSL has four primary sections that appear in each issue: News, Life & Style, Sports, and Opinions.
+TSL has four primary sections that appear in each issue: News, Arts & Culture, Opinions, and Sports.

 The News section appears at the front of the paper, and covers a range of campus politics, issues, and current events, and often includes investigative pieces.
 The content specifically focuses on the 5Cs and life on campus, and does not usually include coverage of national or international stories.

-The Life & Style section includes feature stories on campus life, as well as a number of weekly or bi-weekly columns.
+The Arts & Culture section includes feature stories on campus life, as well as a number of weekly or bi-weekly columns.
 TSL is well known for its sex column, which appears regularly and is credited to an anonymous author or pseudonym.

 The Opinions section includes opinions pieces by columnists and guest columnists, as well as editorials.
 The content in this section reflects a broad range of the ideological views found at the 5Cs.

 The Sports section covers the Pomona-Pitzer Sagehens and Claremont-Mudd-Scripps Stags and Athenas, as well as national sports.

 Once a year, typically on the Friday nearest to April Fools' Day, TSL releases a mock edition of the newspaper with funny articles and satirical news stories.